 Here’s a great place to look objectively at the features of your website.
 You’re allowed to be as critical as you want during this stage in the process.
 That’s what the wireframes are for.
 Don’t understand what we mean when we say “hero image?”- ask questions!
 Understanding your wireframe and how your content will be featured is essential to a successful website.

 Expecting a 10-pound bass?
 The arrangement of all these onscreen elements create your overall skeleton.
 Look at the features and arrangements of these elements and make sure they’re setting up the skeleton correctly to drive your business goals.

 Would you cast a line just to reel it instantly back in?
 No, because it takes patience.
 Choices that are made during the wireframing stage are going to affect choices made throughout the entire rest of the process.

 No need to spend countless hours staring out into the water.
 Instead, give us a call at Liquid and let us help you make that perfect catch!

-Kaleigh is a Web Designer who joined us fulltime in 2016 after interning at Liquid with the Creative Department the previous summer.
-Kaleigh designs creative solutions and experiences for our clients, and creates wireframes and interactive prototypes for websites and applications all with the goal of creating beautiful, functional user experiences.
+Kaleigh served as a Web Designer at Liquid Interactive.
+Kaleigh designed creative solutions and experiences for our clients, and created wireframes and interactive prototypes for websites and applications all with the goal of creating beautiful, functional user experiences.